-A social experiment has revealed that two out of three Malaysian women were more likely to want to date a man with a full head of hair instead of those with hair loss.
+A social experiment has revealed that two out of three Malaysian women were more likely to want to date a man with a full head of hair instead of those with hair loss

 The test was conducted by German haircare brand Alpecin

 Dating apps and hair loss

 The company uploaded two identical male profiles onto the app, disclosing the same age, job title and interests.
 One depicted the man without hairloss, while the other showed his thinning hair

 , uploaded images of himself before and after the op: almost twice as many women wanted to date King based on his post-transplant profile.

 Love is in the hair?

 of 30-year-old men are affected by it, a figure which increases to around 50 per cent by the time they hit their fifties.

 , it takes "as little as 13 milliseconds to decide whether you find a face attractive or unattractive

 found that two-thirds of Singaporean women would not date a bald man at all.
 Understandably, with these sorts of attitudes in mind, the hair loss process can often take a heavy emotional toll

 However, these findings should be taken with a pinch of salt.
 Hair is obviously not the only thing that women - or men - look for in a spouse, and polls have revealed

 Furthermore, some men have turned their baldness into a statement of confidence and an integral part of their identity - it would be nearly impossible to imagine Vin Diesel

 encourages its daters to be forthcoming about their insecurities, such as hair loss and excess weight, to create a more realistic and open dating experience which embraces difference.

 Confidence and hair loss

 If thinning hair remains a source of insecurity it may be worth consulting a specialist and exploring hair loss treatment

 Whichever option a man decides on when it comes to the intensely personal issue of dealing with hair loss, being comfortable and having self-confidence is key.
 And, as everyone knows, confidence is an extremely attractive quality!